Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 • From these crashes, over 3100 people were killed

-• One of every 5 people killed were pedestrians or bicyclists
+• One in every five people killed was a pedestrian or bicyclist

 A driver can engage in three types of distractions while operating a vehicle:

-• Visual distractions, which is any type of distraction that takes a person’s eyes off the road
+• Visual distractions, which are any distraction that takes a person’s eyes off the road

-• Manual distractions, which is anything that takes a person’s hands off the wheel
+• Manual distractions, which are anything that takes a person’s hands off the wheel

-• Cognitive distractions, which is anything that takes a person’s mind and thoughts off driving
+• Cognitive distractions, which are anything that takes a person’s mind and thoughts off driving

 Distracted driving can involve one or all of these.
 Consider a driver receiving a text, for example.
 To read it, they take their eyes off the road (visual distraction).
 Then they must decide upon a response (cognitive distraction).
 Finally, they send a response (manual distraction).
 All of this can cause a serious accident.